javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 1.23e6 = 1.23 * 1000000
 ```

 Now let's write something very small.
 Say, 1 microsecond (one millionth of a second):

 ```js
 let ms = 0.000001;
 ```

 Just like before, using `"e"` can help.
-If we'd like to avoid writing the zeroes explicitly, we could say:
+If we'd like to avoid writing the zeroes explicitly, we could say the same as:

 ```js
 let ms = 1e-6; // six zeroes to the left from 1